samiralam/rules-compendium/docs/phb/3-character-classes/druid.md

 ### Level 2: Wild Shape

 The power of nature allows you to assume the form of an animal.
-As a Bonus Action, you shape-shift into a Beast form that you have learned for this feature (see “Known Forms” below).
+As a Bonus Action, you shape-shift into a Beast form that you have learned for this feature (see "Known Forms" below).
 You stay in that form for a number of hours equal to half your Druid level or until you use Wild Shape again, have the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition, or die.
 You can also leave the form early as a Bonus Action.

 ***Number of Uses.*** You can use Wild Shape twice.
 You regain one expended use when you finish a [Short Rest](/sources/dnd/free-rules/rules-glossary#ShortRest), and you regain all expended uses when you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).